Best Bed Width for Room: 7 Space-Saving Tips for Every Layout

 5. Multi-Functional Furniture

-• Murphy Beds: Fold into the wall when not in use, freeing up valuable floor space.
+• Murphy Beds: Fold into the wall for flexible space use.

 6. Consider Bed Frame Design